 I grew up in Goose Bay, Labrador, which is a place where scale teaches humility early.
 The land is vast, the seasons uncompromising, and solitude is not a metaphor.
 Life there has a way of shaping how you understand time, endurance, and presence.
 You learn quickly that survival is communal, that silence carries information, and that attention is not optional.

 Long before I had formal language for it, I was drawn to questions that sat outside tidy categories.
-I read widely, argued often, and moved easily between disciplines that were not meant to speak to one another.
-Psychology, philosophy, history, education, spirituality; none of those topics felt sufficient on their own.
+I read widely, questioned often, and moved easily between disciplines that were not meant to speak to one another.
+Psychology, philosophy, history, education, animal behaviour, spirituality; none of those topics felt sufficient on their own.
 I was less interested in answers than in what happens when ideas are allowed to collide.

 The experience arrived with visions and more questions, but with a radical narrowing of what mattered.
 In its aftermath, I found myself anchored by a small circle of friends whose presence was not symbolic, but essential.
 That period altered my understanding of identity, ambition, and success.
 It shifted my attention away from accumulation and toward coherence.
 How life holds together when certainty is removed fueled the fire.